mikavir/milestone-project1/README.md

 #### Project Goals

-   HealthCare Hub is a website aimed to give information ans cope of Cardiac Surgery to Healthcare professionals in aim to recruit them.
+   HeartCare Hub is a website aimed to give information regarding the scope of practice within Cardiac Surgery, to Healthcare professionals in aim to recruit them.

 ### Key information for the site

-* Benefits of a healthCare professional working in cardiac Surgery
+* Benefits to a healthcare professional working in cardiac surgery.
-* Cardiac Surgeries avaiable at present
+* Cardiac surgeries avaiable at present.
-* Roles and Responsibilities of Healthcare professionals in Cardiac Surgery
+* Roles and Responsibilities of Healthcare professionals in Cardiac Surgery.
-* Location of Cardiac Surgery Centres
+* Location of Cardiac Surgery Centres.
-* A way to contact for more information
+* A way to contact for more information.

 ### User Stories